Uber. Ever heard of it? Of course you have — it’s a verb these days.

 Most Valuable Companies

-The world’s most valuable private company is China’s ANT Financial, valued at $150 billion, followed by Bytedance (aka Toutiao) in the Artificial Intelligence category.
-The company reached a $75 billion valuation in late 2018.
+The world’s most valuable private company is China’s Bytedance, valued at $140 billion, followed by Didi Chuxing in the auto software category.
+The company reached a $62 billion valuation in late 2019.

-Following the top two contenders are ride-hailing company Didi Chuxing at $56 billion; online marketplace for trading financial assets, Lu.com, at $39 billion; and e-cigarette maker JUUL Labs at $38 billion to round out the top five most valuable private companies.
+Following the top two contenders are Elon Musk’s SpaceX at $46 billion; online payment processing company, Stripe, at $36 billion; and Chinese video-sharing mobile app Kuaishou at $18 billion to round out the top five most valuable private companies.
+Entrepreneurs regularly wonder what sectors are likely to produce unicorn companies.

 Entrepreneurs regularly wonder what sectors are likely to produce unicorn companies.
 There’s certainly no black and white answer to this question, especially as technology changes this framework year over year, but we can still look at the herd as a whole to pick out patterns and see which industries have historically dominated the club and which industries might be up and coming.